abdelmonem55/learn-rust/voting.md

  pub fn get_result(&self) -> Option<WrappedTimestamp> {
 ```

-here we define an instance function with '&self' this means the function [borrows](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) the current object for readonly like in first line we use it to get data from the current object
+here we define an instance function with '&self' this means the function [borrows](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) the current object for readonly like in first line we use it to get data from the current object.

 ---

 ## [ownership](https://doc.rust-lang.org/rust-by-example/scope/move.html) and [borrowing](https://doc.rust-lang.org/rust-by-example/scope/borrow.html)

-rust has unique concept called ownership and borrowing so when you assign variables to anther so most of the time instead of copying, the ownership taken by the second variable, so we can use borrowing and other things so keep the origin variable
+rust has unique concept called ownership and borrowing so when you assign variables to anther so most of the time instead of copying, the ownership taken by the second variable, so we can use borrowing and other things so keep the origin variable.

 ----